turri21/Senhor/README.md

 **Requirements:**

-A 32MB or higher SDRAM memory module compatible with MiSTer is required for most cores to work.
+A single 32MB or higher SDRAM memory module compatible with MiSTer is required for most cores to work.
 (Recommended 128MB)

+Dual SDRAM is not supported on Senhor (at least for the time being).

 **WARNING: The memory module MUST BE connected to the inner slot, the one closer to the FPGA chip.**